raffll/yampt/README.txt

 ------------------------------
 Converting esm/esp
 ------------------------------
-Simply
+Simply:

 yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"

-or if you want to add dialog topic names to not converted INFO strings.
-Without this, most english plugins are not playable in your native language.
+Or if you want to add dialog topic names to not converted INFO strings (without this, most english plugins are not playable in your native language):

 yampt.exe --convert-with-dial -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"